esp8266/Basic/README.md

 Compile using the arduino ESP8266 package using the stable version 2.3.0

 Special thanks to the people who have worked to extend and improve ESP BASIC.
-Contributers include MMiscool, Cicciob and Rotohammer.
+Contributers include MMiscool, Cicciob, Rotohammer, Livetv, Tcpipchip.

 ESP Basic allows for browser based development of basic programs to run on the esp8266 microcontroller.